MacLemon/CongressChecklist/README.md

 		- USB-micro USB cable
     - DECT phones
         - Charging cradle (with power brick if required)
+- a portable battery pack (aka powerbank) so you can charge on the go.
+(And the necessary cable to recharge that battery pack overnight.)

+#### Wireless and HF
+- SDR Equipment: HackRF, RTL-SDR, Ettus, …
+- DVB-T dongle, there might be local DVB-T transmitter for the streams,
+- ham radio equipment, portable
+- WiFi router/firewall (to connect to the hotel Wifi/network)

+#### Cables and Adapters
+- USB <-> RS232 adapter (preferably FTDI)
+- RS232 cable
+- USB A-B cable
+- mini USB cable
+- micro USB cable
+- Firewire (400, 800) cable
+- RJ45 Ethernet adapter (from USB or Thunderbolt) to access the wired network.
+Thanks for not leeching on the WiFi!
+- antenna wire for WiFi or ham radio equipment
+- 3.5mm jack splitter (so you can watch a movie or talk recording together on the train)

+#### Mobil and Communications
+- phones
+	- mobile phone (GSM) one each
+		- for your day-to-day SIM card
+		- for an optional SIM card of the country you travel to
+		- for a local GSM network at the venue,
+	- DECT phone (for the local wireless phone network avilable at many CCC events)
+        - Be sure to register your extension number at [Eventphone][2] prior to the event.
+        - Check if your DECT model is [compatible with Eventphone][31]
 - SIM cards (your usual one, local german SIM, CCC SIM)
 - Apple certified SIM eject tool™ (aka bent paperclip) to swap SIM cards
 - Smart Watches
     - Charging cable or docking station required to charge
-- a portable battery pack (aka powerbank) so you can charge on the go.
-(And the necessary cable to recharge that battery pack overnight.)
-- WiFi router/firewall (to connect to the hotel Wifi/network)
+- **Optional** 1-10Gigabit Ethernet Switch

+#### Camera
 - photo camera
 	- batteries
 	- charger